 When God Tests Your Faith

 Within man’s understanding, God’s sovereign ways may seem to be unreasonable and perhaps, sometimes felt to be unjustifiable.
-For what then is meant for Him to be the God of the universe, the Creator of heaven and earth, the King of kings if He makes no difference from the ways of men.
+For what then is meant for Him to be the God of the universe, the Creator of heaven and earth, the King of kings if He makes no difference from the ways of men?
 Who are we to question His ways?

-When God tests your faith, He neither looks after your age or how long you have been born again.
+When God tests your faith, He neither looks after your age nor how long you have been born again.
 In the life of Abraham, at a biologically elderly age, he too was not spared from what I consider a paramount kind of testing for his faith.
 In Genesis 22:1-19 (paraphrased here below), Abraham’s faith in God is well described and teaches us how we too should respond when we face our own test of faith.

 Abraham’s Faith in God is Sensitive

-It could be a calling, a request, a command, an instruction that God has called out your name.
-We have to be always sensitive to God’s calling no matter what situation, circumstances or time we are in.
-He calls you for a purpose and that is to grace you with His blessings!
-Let our response be the same as Abraham’s, “Here I am!”
-(See also Isaiah 6:8.)
+It could be a calling, a request, a command, or an instruction that God has called out your name.
+We have to be always sensitive to God’s calling no matter our situation, circumstances, or time.
+He calls you for a purpose — to grace you with His blessings!

-Abraham’s faith in God is Submissive
+Abraham’s Faith is Submissive

-However hard it was to understand, it was with God’s grace, the instruction never got over his submissiveness to God.
+However hard it was to understand, it was with God’s grace, that the instruction never got over his submissiveness to God.
 Just like how it would be to any father of a beloved son, Abraham surely was pondering with a somewhat disturbed heart.
 Yet, his quiet response with submissiveness was on top of the situation.

-Abraham’s Faith in God is Enthusiastic
+Abraham’s Faith is Enthusiastic

 Whenever God sends us the signal and raises His mighty hand, let us believe in Him and get it done.
 Never put aside for some other time what God wants you to do this very moment.
 Get yourself ready the way He wanted it to be and say, “I am ready Lord, let’s go!”

-Abraham’s Faith in God is Endurant
+Abraham’s Faith is Endurant

 It would have only taken a bit of Abraham’s effort to pull the donkey tack and say “It’s over, let us go back.”
 Within the three-day journey to the mountains of Moriah (Genesis 22:4), every single second of it could have been an unbearable torment to Abraham.
 It is a long journey towards the place where he has to lay down his burnt offering, who is no lesser than his beloved son, Isaac.

-The inevitable is a step closer on every move they make.
+The inevitable is a step closer to every move they make.
 Albeit the long journey, there is no point of return without carrying on his obedience to the God he believes in and serves.

 Many amongst us will turn back, halfway to the place where the Lord is leading us.
 We can barely endure life’s torment along the rocky road we need to take.
 But we need to look forward to the glory that’s waiting for us rather than looking back at the torment we have been through.
 “I will keep pressing forward knowing that the Lord is waiting there at the end.”
 (See Phil 3:13.)

-Abraham’s Faith in God is Determined
+Abraham’s Faith is Determined

 Life is full of distraction, full of obstacles in getting things done the way we were told to.
-We tend to forget to focus on our goal and get influenced by our surroundings, by the people and the surrounding circumstances.
+We tend to forget to focus on our goal and get influenced by our surroundings, the people, and the surrounding circumstances.
 Where He leads me, I will follow, no turning back.”
 (See Deuteronomy 5:32 & Luke 9:62.)

-Abraham’s Faith in God is Steadfast
+Abraham’s Faith is Steadfast

 What about Your Faith in God?

 When God tests your faith, do you spend more time focusing on complaining rather than obeying?
-Do you keep your mind busy thinking what God needs to do for you rather than thinking what you can do for Him?
-Just like Abraham, we too need to raise up the knife in our own test of faith and aim steadfastly without doubting that God is watching on how we really trust Him.
+Do you keep your mind busy thinking about what God needs to do for you rather than thinking about what you can do for Him?
+Just like Abraham, we too need to raise the knife in our own test of faith and aim steadfastly without doubting that God is watching on how we trust Him.

 Abraham did not only obey but he firmly believed in the promises of God.
 Did God bless Abraham because of his obedience?
 God fulfilled His promise that Abraham and his offspring will be heirs of the world because of his righteousness that comes from faith (see Romans 4:13-14).